antronerds/r2-tutorials/docs/Correlating_Genes.md

  Select in the Adjustable settings box on the bottom "Color Mode" and select "Color by Gene".
 In the next box enter the gene you want to use for coloring the dots.
 Make sure that after entering the gene name you also select a corresponding probeset and click "Adjust Settings".
-In this example the reporters of the MYCN vs MEAF6 are plotted and subsequently colored by the MYCN expression levels.
+In this example the reporters of the MYCN vs MEAF6 are plotted and subsequently colored by the MYCN (or MEAF6) expression levels.
 And a nice collection of gradients can be selected.
-Of course, you can also enter a third gene for coloring the dots.
+Of course, you can also enter a other gene for coloring the dots.

    ![](_static/images/CorrelatingGenes/Findgenes_XYplotGeneColor_v1b.png "Figure 8: Colored by expression")